 Once you connect at least one data source, you can manage the resources and functions associated with that source.
-You can also adjust how you want to sync the data source, and change connection details as well.
+You can also adjust how you want to sync the data source, and update connection details if needed.

-Click “View” to see your current connection settings for this data source.
-You can make changes here - click “Save” after you’re done.
+Click “View” to see your current connection settings for this data source and make any updates - hit “Save” after you’re done.

 Click “Sync” to start a manual sync of the data from your data source into Internal.
 This will update the schema and associated data changes.